ponvel-i2i/documentation/source/index.md

 https://genivity.com/ehr/v1/logout
 ```

-This endpoint is used to logged out person session.
+This endpoint is used to log out the currently logged in user.

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.